-- Exports of goods increased, notably industrial supplies and materials.
+- Exports of goods increased.

 Read the full report.

-Read the full report here.
+Read the full article.